Supports for businesses going green

 Reduce your company’s carbon footprint

-- Get practical advice on how to reduce its carbon footprint
+• Get practical advice on how to reduce it

-You can also use the Tool for Resource Efficiency on the Environmental Protection Agency (EPA) website to do a quick overview of your company’s resource efficiency relating to water, waste and energy and get an Action Plan for Resource Efficiency.
+You can also use the Tool for Resource Efficiency on the Environmental Protection Agency (EPA) website for a quick overview of your company’s resource efficiency relating to water, waste and energy, and get an Action Plan for Resource Efficiency.

 Carbon footprint calculators take all aspects of your business into account, including: